SyedOsamaAhmed/mongodb/README.md

 # Mongodb
-learnt basics of database connectivity and data manipulation(CRUD operations) in mongodb database.
-Api creation and basics using mongoose.
+This repository includes basics of database connectivity and data manipulation(CRUD operations) in mongodb database.Concepts of Api creation and operations along  Api search filters using mongoose.